 In a candid Q&A, Morton, who hosts a weekly business program on Sirius Radio, reflects on her harrowing experience, the debate about masks, and why people must remain vigilant, even as social distancing fatigue invariably intensifies.

-The interview has been lightly edited for lengthy and clarity.
+The interview has been lightly edited for length and clarity.

-– – – – – –
+– – – – – – – –

 Maryland Matters: Do you remember the moment you started to feel bad?